-Even larger problem is the default rate of premiums among the Category No.1 subscribers.
-In 2000, the ratio of monthly premiums actually paid to fully expected premiums was 73.0%.
-In addition, 17.4% of the Category No.1 was legally exempt from paying the premium in 2000, making the financial situation of the National Pension even worse.
+One of the biggest problems of the National Pension is that there are a growing number of eligible and required persons who have not paid the premium in full.
+According to the survey in 2004, as much as 0.36 million persons have not subscribed to the National (Basic) Pension at all.
+In addition, in 2004, the ratio of monthly premiums actually paid to fully expected premiums was only 63.6%.
+In addition, 15.0% of the Category No.1 was legally exempt from paying the premium in 2004, making the financial situation of the National Pension even worse.
 Every effort is being made at central, prefectural, and municipal government levels to decrease the default rate.
 The default and non-compliance of the National Pension is worse in younger generations.